-If you're looking to buy a business phone system, there are three important things you need to figure out:
+If you're looking for a new business phone system, there are several questions you need to answer first.

-1. Do you need a full phone system that includes physical telephones or could your business get by with a virtual phone service that uses cellphones instead of traditional office phones?
+1. Do you need a full phone system that includes physical office telephones, or could your business get by with a virtual phone service that relies on mobile devices instead of traditional office phones?

-2. If you do need actual telephones, what kind of service do you want?
-You will need to choose between a traditional landline telephone service provided by a local or regional phone company, or a Voice over Internet Protocol (VoIP) system, which runs over the internet and is offered by a multitude of providers.
+2. If you do need office telephones, what kind of service do you want?
+You need to choose between a traditional landline telephone service, which is provided by a local or regional phone company, or a Voice over Internet Protocol (VoIP) system, which runs over the internet and is offered by a multitude of providers.

-3. If you choose VoIp, do you want to house the VoIp system at your business location (self-hosted) or have it hosted in the cloud (cloud-based)?
+3. If you choose VoIP, do you want to house the system at your business (on premises) or have it hosted by your service provider (cloud-based)?

-We will help you answer those questions below, but if you already know what you need and just want to see our recommendations for the best business phone systems, visit our best picks page.
+We will help you answer those questions, but if you already know what you need and just want to see our recommendations for the best business phone systems, visit our best picks page.

 If you're not sure yet, read on.
-We'll fill you in on the benefits and costs of each of the following types of phone systems below:
+We'll fill you in on the pros and cons of each of the following types of phone systems:

-- Virtual phone systems work by connecting a business phone line to remote workers on their cellphones or home phones.
+- Virtual phone systems work by connecting a business phone line to remote workers through their mobile or home phones.

-- These types of systems work as an extensive call-forwarding solution, wherein calls are transferred to each employee's designated phone – cell or home – when a customer or client calls the main business number.
+- These types of systems work as an extensive call-forwarding solution, wherein calls are transferred to each employee's designated phone (cell or home) when a customer or client calls a main business number.

 - These systems include a variety of features, such as automated receptionists, voicemail, call forwarding, call screening and online faxing.

-Pros and cons: This type of service allows businesses with employees working from all different locations the opportunity to present a professional face at all times for a cheap cost.
-It also gives remote workers access to a variety of phone system features that cellphones and home phones don't offer.
-The downside is that they aren't a full-fledged phone system.
-Your calls are still being processed on your mobile or home phone network This means you are being charged for the call on the virtual system and using up your mobile or home phone minutes.
+Pros: This type of service allows businesses with employees working from locations other than the company's office to present a professional face at all times.
+It also gives remote workers access to a variety of phone system features that mobile and home phones don't offer.

-Best for: Businesses that are comprised solely of remote workers or sole proprietor businesses.
+Best for: Businesses with a large group of remote workers, or sole-proprietor businesses.

-- Landlines, also known as public switched telephone networks (PSTN), are analog systems that run via the telephone company's traditional copper wiring.
+- Landlines, also known as public switched telephone networks (PSTNs), are analog systems that run via the telephone company's traditional copper wiring.

 VoIP phone systems